 Unions are about family, community, and workers looking out for one another.
 In the Building Community section, we report on union volunteer work, charitable activity, and outreach in the community.

-On Labor Day, union members celebrate family and community.
-Here are this year’s events for Oregon and Southwest Washington.
+Every year on Labor Day, union members come together to celebrate family and community.
+Here are this year’s events.